 From our headquarters across the street from the State House, the N.J.
 Chamber of Commerce's staff of lobbyists and researchers work every day to promote pro-growth legislation and reforms that are in the interest of our members and the economy.
 Our ultimate goals: Create jobs, and foster a New Jersey that is more competitive and business friendly.

 For an up-to-date look at the issues we are advocating on your behalf, check out Trenton Watch.

 To join us in the fight, click here, or call us at (609) 989-7888 and tell us you want to join the New Jersey Chamber of Commerce.

 The N.J.
 Chamber Government Relations Team

-Michael Egenton is senior vice president, Government Relations for the N.J.
+Michael Egenton is executive vice president, Government Relations for the N.J.
 Chamber of Commerce.
 He is the Chamber's chief lobbyist and focuses on environmental, transportation, energy, labor, and government reform issues.

 Michael sits on several advisory councils and committees including the New Jersey Clean Air Council -- a group appointed by the governor that makes recommendations on matters pertaining to air pollution control.